Best Bait to Use for Catching Mice in a Nutshell:

 How Much Bait Should I Use?

 It isn’t necessary to use a lot of bait, and it is probably a good idea to use just a small amount.
+Use a teaspoon (5 g) or so.
 The idea is not to feed the mouse, but to entice it into the trap.
 For this reason you will need enough bait to produce a strong smell that the mouse can easily detect, without having too much bait.

 Where Do You Place The Bait?

-With electronic traps and humane trap and release types, always place the bait as far into the trap as possible, right up to the far end.
+With electronic mouse traps and humane traps, always place the bait as far into the trap as possible, right up to the far end.
 These type of traps depend on the mouse entering the trap far enough to complete an electric circuit, in the case of electronic traps, and triggering a mechanism that will close the door and prevent escape, in the case of humane mouse traps.

 If the mouse can get at the bait without entering the trap far enough to trigger the trap, then it will simply eat the bait and go away, thereby negating the reason for baiting the trap in the first place.